Synchronization-induced violation of thermodynamic uncertainty relations: TUR violation for local power

 For the sake of completeness, we also report the expression for the $\nu=1$ heat current~\cite{carrega_arxiv}

 and $J_2= -P-J_1$.
 It is worth to underline that both $P$ and $J_\nu$ have an even dependence on $\phi$ and depend on the imaginary part of the response functions $\chi_2^{(l,l')}$ only.
-Importantly, the subsystem power has a new term $\delta P_l$ that contains an odd contribution in the phase $\phi$.
-As we discuss in a moment, this will play a crucial role in determining the TUR violation for the subsystems $l=A,B$ since it represents an explicit TRS-breaking term.
-Finally, regarding the fluctuations associated to the subsystem power at the lowest perturbative order (see Appendix \ref{app:der_pa_dpa}) one gets
+Importantly, the subsystem power contains a term $\delta P_l$ which is odd in the phase $\phi$.
+As we discuss in a moment, this will play a crucial role in determining the TUR violation for the subsystems $l=A,B$ since it represents an explicit TRS-breaking contribution.
+Indeed, setting $\phi=0$ TRS is not broken, $\delta P_l=0$, and no TUR violation occurs (see Appendix~\ref{app:QP_geq_2}).
+Finally, regarding the fluctuations associated to the subsystem power to the lowest perturbative order (see Appendix \ref{app:der_pa_dpa}) one gets

-Hereafter, we discuss in detail results for the $l=A$ channel and we exploit the $\phi$ phase degree of freedom, setting it to $\phi=\pi/2$ to maximize the TRS-breaking contribution.
-Note that analogous results can be obtained for $l=B$ letting $\phi = 3\pi/2$.
 As already mentioned, we assume a strictly Ohmic spectral function for the $\nu=2$ reservoir, ${\cal J}_2(\omega)=m\gamma_2\omega$, while the $\nu=1$ reservoir has an Ohmic spectral density in the Drude-Lorentz form \be _1 (\omega) = m\gamma_1 \frac{\omega}{1 +\frac{\omega^2}{\omega_{c}^2}}~, \ee with a cut-off frequency $\omega_c$.
 Notice that in the strictly Ohmic regime, when $\omega_{c}$ is the highest energy scale, one recovers a memory-less (local in time) response.
 Finite cut-off values $\omega_{c}$, instead, would in general imply non-Markovian effects~\cite{weiss, cattaneo1}.
 It is worth to note that finite (and small) values of $\omega_{c}$ can be engineered in the context of quantum circuits~\cite{pekola11, cattaneo1, cattaneo2, esposito20} and have been already inspected in other related dissipative systems~\cite{frigerio, wc1, wc2, wc3}.
-With the spectral density of Eq.~\eqref{eq:drude} the imaginary part of the damping kernel $\gamma_1''(\omega)$ appearing in Eq.~\eqref{eq:deltaPA} becomes $\gamma_1''(\omega)={\cal J}_1(\omega)/(m\omega_c)$.
+With the spectral density of equation~\eqref{eq:drude} the imaginary part of the damping kernel $\gamma_1''(\omega)$ appearing in equation~\eqref{eq:deltaPA} becomes $\gamma_1''(\omega)={\cal J}_1(\omega)/(m\omega_c)$.

+Hereafter we discuss in detail results for the $l=A$ channel and we exploit the $\phi$ phase degree of freedom, setting it to $\phi=\pi/2$ to maximize the TRS-breaking contribution.
+Furthermore we choose the relative weights as $f_A(\Omega)=1$ and $f_B(\Omega)= (\Omega/\omega_c)^r$ with the parameter $r\geq 0$.
+As we will see below this is a flexible choice that allows to obtain precise (small $Q_{P_A}$) but sizeable local power $P_A<0$, together with high efficiency $\eta$ at the same time.
+Note that analogous results can be obtained for $l=B$ letting $\phi = 3\pi/2$ and inverting the choice for the functions $f_l(\Omega)$.

 Although the two subsystems $l=A,B$ have no direct coupling, correlations between the two are mediated by the interaction with the $\nu=2$ common reservoir, and we here consider the regime of full synchronization achieved at strong damping $\gamma_2\gg \omega_l$.
 Physically, this situation results in a very efficient exchange of power contributions between the two subsystems $P_A$ and $P_B$.
 This can be first illustrated in the case of isothermal reservoirs, $T_1=T_2=T$, where the two subsystems can act as a work-to-work converter~\cite{cangemi_prb}, e.g., $P_B\geq0$ is absorbed as input and $P_A \leq 0$ is extracted as output (with an associated efficiency $\eta = -P_A/P_B \leq 1$).
 The total power remains positive due to the second law of thermodynamics (indeed $\dot{S}=P/T\geq 0$).